Wolodja/reactive-sandbox/README.md

 # reactive-sandbox
-Testing Project Reactor
+Simple Spring Boot application to test Project Reactor

-All Reactive testing is made as Unit Tests based on create domain model.
+All Reactive tests are made as Unit Tests based on created domain model.